 There are some substantial differences between the scenes in this movie and Wolverine's recollection of the event as seen in X-men and X2.
 For instance, in X2, Wolverine remembers blood gushing from his hands when the blades slide out for the first time, and pushing a door open on his way out.
-In X-men Origins: Wolverine, there is no blood coming from his hands, and he cuts through a wall on the way out.
-Also, in X-men, Wolverine remembers being cut open with a scalple, while no such device is used in X-MO:W. The real reason for these continuity breaks is, of course, that a different team of director/writers was responsible for the latter film, who gave their own interpretation of the events.
-Even the room itself (which consists of two levels instead of one) and the basin in which the procedure is done, is quite different.
-On the dvd, the production team explains that they were not satisfied with the design as it appeared in X-Men and X2, and deliberately changed it.
+In X-Men Origins: Wolverine, there is no blood coming from his hands, and he cuts through a wall on the way out.
+Also, in X-men, Wolverine remembers being cut open with a scalple, while no such device is used in X-Men Origins: Wolverine.
+The real reason for these continuity breaks is, of course, that a different team of director/writers was responsible for the latter film, who gave their own interpretation of the events.
+Even the room itself (which consists of two levels instead of one) and the basin in which the procedure is done are quite different.
+On the DVD, the production team explains that they were not satisfied with the design as it appeared in X-Men and X2, and deliberately changed it.
 Maybe the room itself has seen some redecorating over the years, following Wolverine's rampage, but this seems somewhat doubtful, as Stryker and his team prepare to permanently abandon the facility after the procedure.
 So there is no real narrative explanation to the room discrepancy, and it should therefore be considered a retcon.